ahmedkhitaby/E-Shop/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the main pages from `pages/`.
 The page auto-updates as you edit the file.

+You can find all components that were used in this application in `components/` folder.

 [edfa3ly API](https://test-api.edfa3ly.io/) is used to fetch the data in this demo. you can be access the categories from : [https://test-api.edfa3ly.io/category](https://test-api.edfa3ly.io/category), which were used in the categories component.